LiyuZer/Automa/README.md

 These two guarantees allow programs to be written with safety and robustness built into the programming language.
 These safety mechanisms are built-in, so the developer does not worry about them.

-The targetted areas are in order, as well as machine learning and web server workflows.
+The targetted areas are order, machine learning, and distributed systems.
 The goal is to create a swift and efficient language for these purposes.

 These are the priorities in order :
   All computation is graph-based